 For teen girls, go with the Wantable Style Edit.
-She’ll get five to seven apparel and accessory pieces selected to suit her tastes and featuring the hottest trends and premium brands.
+She’ll get five to seven apparel and accessory pieces selected to suit her style, all featuring the hottest trends and premium brands.
 Plus, she can keep what she wants and send back the rest.
-And you can set a budget before items are shipped.
+And you can set a budget before anything ships.

 23. Timeless Jewelry